hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 OR to share the counter state and implement a **state-based design CvRDT**[^8] I did not go down this rabbit hole, but it might be interesting, one of the big seeming disadvantages of an operation based representation is it requires **a reliable broadcast** while the state based representation can tolerate partitions much more gracefully in the event of a network partition as long you can guarantee certain properties(associativity, commutativity, idempotence) and merge to resolve conflicts between replicas.

-Other varieties exist like `PN Counters` which support subtraction/decrements, the G-Set -- a set and [much richer primitives](https://crdt.tech/papers.html) but that's enough for now.
+Other varieties exist like `PN Counters` which support subtraction/decrements, the G-Set -- a set and [much richer primitives](https://crdt.tech/papers.html) which include sharing json! but that's enough for now.
 Libraries that abstract this away and allow you build super cool collaborative multiplayer stuff like google docs on the client! see [YJS](https://docs.yjs.dev/yjs-in-the-wild) or [automerge](https://automerge.org/) and elixir/phoenix's very own [Presence](https://hexdocs.pm/phoenix/Phoenix.Presence.html) on the server side which implements the [Phoenix.Tracker](https://hexdocs.pm/phoenix_pubsub/2.1.3/Phoenix.Tracker.html) integrated with websockets and async processes so you can just build stuff, much wow!

 ## 5. Kafka-Style Log
 It's a bird, it's a plane... it's tiny kafka!
 No, not  _[that kafka](https://en.wikipedia.org/wiki/Franz_Kafka)_.
-This one's what people use as a message bus, or broker, or messsage queue or event stream, [event sourcing](https://microservices.io/patterns/data/event-sourcing.html) all the words.
+This one's what people use as a message bus, or broker, or messsage queue or event stream, [event sourcing](https://microservices.io/patterns/data/event-sourcing.html) all the words, as it turns out stream processing is a big deal and super important infra[^14]

 > Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.